newatoms/beta/_private/customers/stby/posts-and-research/STBY-definition-of-service-design.md

 * Aims to create an overview of existing behaviour around a certain topic

-* Connects organisations (their clients) with the lives and experiences of these organizations' customers (their "participants")
+* Connects organisations (STBY's clients) with the lives and experiences of these organisations' customers (STBY's 'research participants')

 ## Examples of *service design* engaged in by STBY